tshragyan/kayne-west-quotes/README.md

 If you are using Docker:

- Run: docker compose up -d \n
+ Run: docker compose up -d
 1) Run: cp .env.example .env
 2) Run: docker exec -it kayne-west-quotes-app-1 sh
 3) Inside the container, run: composer install